alexanderames/offerFeature/README.md

 I flushed out the existing factories with the Faker gem.
 Then I created model associations in Offers, Retailers, and RetailerOffers spec.
 I did this using ShouldaMatchers gem.

 ## Provide code in a private git repo (hosted or in an archive)

+When the repo was downloaded from the link, the GIT history came attached from past candidates, therefore it still is showing up on Ibotta's side of things.
+Neverthelesss I was able to detach the front-end and host that privately on my GH.